Frequently Asked Questions

 A. The co-op program will include three full-time work experiences consisting of two three-month, full-time internships and one six-month co-op (three months full-time over the summer, and three months part-time during the academic year, or completed in six months full-time), all supported by academic coursework and co-curricular programming in career services.
 The program will be offered in partnership with employers who are members of our Consortium of Co-Op Employers.

-Q. WHAT ARE BENEFITS OF JOINING THE CONSORTIUM OF CO-OP EMPLOYERS?
+Q. WHAT ARE THE BENEFITS OF JOINING THE CONSORTIUM OF CO-OP EMPLOYERS?

 Q. HOW CAN EMPLOYERS JOIN THE CONSORTIUM OF CO-OP EMPLOYERS?